fbongcam/Mac-OS-Classic-a-Clover-Bootloader-Theme/README.md

-<p align="center">The non selected entries will turn to life with colors when selected.
+<p align="center">The non selected entries will turn to life with colors when selected.<br />
 Smaller monitors will also have a Classic Mac OS styled scrollbar when needed.</p>